Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## Communication Failures

-If you are using a multi-machine deployment and the playbook fails with an error similar to the one shown below you may need to check the firewall configuration on the target hosts.
+If you are using a multi-machine installation and the playbook fails with an error similar to the one shown below you may need to check the firewall configuration on the target hosts.

 ```bash
 TASK [../roles/repository : Notify alfresco content service]